DarwinSenior/LSST-Monitor-Frontend/README.md

 The code is for experiment, thus, could be quick and dirty.

-The code is deployed on [this directory](http://lsst.illinois.edu).
+The code is deployed on [this host site](http://lsst.cs.illinois.edu).
 Currently with only static files, so served on a simple HTTP server.

 For the demon purpose, the following command are availabe within the command window at the left bottom corner.